Navigation

 School Council

-School Council 22-23
+Our School Council 2025-2026

 School Councils are democracy in action.
 The School Council at Elmbridge Primary School consists of two representatives from each class, a councillor and a vice councillor.
 The council meets frequently to discuss issues raised in class or year group meetings and to express views and make decisions.